FOLLOW US FacebookTwitterFile:Instagram icon.png - Wikimedia CommonsLinkedin - Free social media icons

 Marion O'Hare

 Marion joined CDHN in January 2021 and this is her first experience of working in the community sector.
 She has a BA Hons Degree in International Business Studies and also spent a year studying in America on a Business Scholarship.
 Marion previously worked in the financial sector for 10 years and was responsible for providing financial statements to Irish and American clients.
-A busy mum of three, Marion enjoys the great outdoors, particularly hiking in the Mournes.
+Marion is a busy mum of three who enjoys playing G4MO football and exploring the great outdoors, with a particular love for hiking in the Mournes.
+A keen reader of crime and thriller books, she never turns down a gripping plot twist.